broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 :::

-GATK-SV organizes the tools, scripts, and their dependencies and configurations into multiple Docker images.
+GATK-SV organizes tools, scripts, and their dependencies and configurations into multiple Docker images.
 Each Docker image is built for a specific purpose, and images have a hierarchical dependency.
 This modular design has several advantages; first, it results in focused and more straightforward instructions in Dockerfiles,